det-kgl-bibliotek/webdanica/workflow_install.md

 ## Downloading and installing hadoop-1.2.1 and pig-0.16.0

-Apache hadoop (version 1.2.1) and Apache pig (version 0.16.0) are required by the automatic-workflow.</br>.
+Apache hadoop (version 1.2.1) and Apache pig (version 0.16.0) are required by the automatic-workflow.

-They must be downloaded and unpacked into the WORKFLOW_USER_HOME like this:
+They must be downloaded and unpacked into the `WORKFLOW_USER_HOME` like this:
 ```
 cd $WORKFLOW_USER_HOME
 wget http://archive.apache.org/dist/hadoop/core/hadoop-1.2.1/hadoop-1.2.1.tar.gz